gfuselier/style-saga/README.md

 ## Description

-This is a blog-style website where users can view street style fashion posts, comment their thoughts about the specific look/style, and add their favorite looks to a wishlist/favorites list to refer back to for future inspiration.
+Style Saga is a fashion blog for primarily street style fashion that allows users to stay informed on the ever-evolving world of fashion.
+Upon signing up/logging in, users can view a dashboard with several posts regarding certain looks, style aspects, etc. and can click to view the post in more detail and add a comment (this is where they will see other’s comments).
+The user’s profile page allows them to make a new post, as well as see the posts they have created.

+Don’t fall behind on the latest trends.
+Join Style Saga today.

 ## Installation